tradingstrategy-ai/docs/source/glossary.rst

         Forks in practice:

         - Blockchains can be forked.
-The most forked blockchain is Ethereum and its :term:`EVM <EVM Compatible>` architecture.
+The most forked blockchain is Ethereum and its :term:`EVM <EVM-Compatible>` architecture.
 Ethereum forks include Polygon, BNB Smart Chain, Avalanche C-Chain, Fantom.

         - :term:`Uniswap` is the most forked :term:`protocol`.
 Uniswap forks include :term:`Sushi`,